Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>

 </br>
-To link all the labels created in i18 in with annotation.cds file we need to create another file index.cds as shown below
+To link all the labels created in i18n with annotation.cds file we need to create another file index.cds as shown below
 </br>
 </br>
 </br>